 Sometimes, spinal cord injuries may occur without heavy bleeding and may still turn semen dark.

 High levels of heavy metals in the body and blood may lead to dark semen in some cases.
-A 2013 article found that the blood of people with dark-colored semen was rich in heavy metals, such as manganese, lead, and nickel.
+A

 Yellow to green